Skip to main content

 Can I connect my generator to my home's electrical system?

-connect a generator to your home's electrical system using a transfer switch.
+Yes, you can connect a generator to your home's electrical system using a transfer switch.
 This prevents backfeeding, protects utility workers, and ensures safe operation.

 How often should I perform maintenance on my generator?